Schools, Sports Teams, & Dance Recitals (Oh, My!)

 - Key Performance Indicator (KPI)

-Simply put, validated learning means collecting data about your business, learning from that data, and making business decisions based on what you’ve learned.
+Simply put, validated learning means collecting data about your sports photography business, learning from that data, and making business decisions based on what you’ve learned.

-A key performance indicator (KPI) is a measurable portion of your business.
-Sales-per-client, social media comments, the number of help emails received: all are KPIs and help identify your business’ successes and shortcomings.
+A key performance indicator (KPI) is a measurable portion of your sports photography business.
+Sales-per-client, social media comments, the number of help emails received: all are KPIs and help identify your photography business’ successes and shortcomings.

 “Decide what KPIs are important for you and start tracking your performance,” dela Fuente encourages.